 for Veterans and the Public

-Talk with others who have been diagnosed with HIV and AIDS.
-Ask your doctors if they know of any support groups.
-Or you can go online, where you can find message boards and chat rooms.
-Always discuss what you learn from these sources with your provider .
+Talk with others who are living with HIV.
+Ask your provider if they know of any support groups.
+Or you can go online, where you can find groups to join.
+Always discuss what you learn from these sources with your provider.
 The information may not be accurate; and even if it is, it may not be right for your particular situation.

-Finding support means finding people who are willing to help you through the emotional and physical issues you are going to face.
-If you let the right people in your life know that you are HIV positive, they can:
+Finding support means finding people who are willing to help you through the emotional and physical issues you are facing.
+If you let the right people in your life know that you are living with HIV, they can:

 - offer you support and understanding;

-- provide you with assistance, such as running errands and helping with child care, doctor visits, and work;
+- provide you with assistance, such as helping with child care, doctor visits, and work;

-Deciding to tell others that you are HIV positive is an important personal choice.
+Deciding to tell others that you are living with HIV is an important personal choice.
 It can make a big difference in how you cope with the disease.
 It can also affect your relationships with people.

-If you decide to share information about your diagnosis, it is best to tell people you trust or people who are directly affected.
+If you decide to share information about your diagnosis, it is best to tell people you trust and people who are directly affected.
 These include: